platzhersh/pacman-canvas/README.md

 changes
 ======

+*Version 0.77 - 24.05.2013*
+* Ghosts start to blink before to undazzle
+* Pacman now dies with style

 *Version 0.76 - 02.05.2013*
 * You can now use the usual arrow keys to control pacman
 * fixed 2 small bugs regarding KeyEvents